clykins90/photo_report/README.md

 ## Recent Improvements

+### Data Model Changes
+- **User Profile with Company Information**: Company information is now embedded directly in the user profile
+  - Eliminated the need for separate User and Company collections
+  - Simplified registration process by allowing users to provide company information during signup
+  - Improved data access patterns by eliminating the need for joins/lookups
+  - Maintains all company branding, contact info, and settings directly with the user

 ### UI/UX Design Enhancements
 - **Modern Design System**: Implemented shadcn/ui components for a cohesive, professional look
 - **Improved Color Scheme**: Updated to a modern HSL-based color system with proper light/dark mode support